UrbanCode/Deploy-docs/docs/com.udeploy.doc/topics/output_properties.md

 You can use output properties in component processes and generic processes.

 In the JavaScript™ code for your postprocessing steps, you can establish output properties.
 See [Examples of post-processing scripts](comp_postprocess_examples.md#).
 You set an output property for a step by assigning it a name and a value in the postprocessing script.
-For example, the following code from the Check If BLA Exists step in the IBM® WebSphere® Application Server, Deployment plug-in establishes three possible values for the `blaExists` output property:
+For example, the following code from the Check If BLA Exists step in the IBM® WebSphere® Application Server Deployment plug-in establishes three possible values for the `blaExists` output property:

 ```